a-l-h/splunk-app-proper-alerts/doc/alerts.rst

 Remove deleted alerts from the lookup
 ------------------------------------------------

-1      Load KV Store lookup<br/>
+  1      Load KV Store lookup
-2-5    Filter out enabbled and scheduled alerts to obtain the list of alerts that exist in the lookup but are not active in Splunk anymore<br/>
+  2-5    Filter out enabbled and scheduled alerts to obtain the list of alerts that exist in the lookup but are not active in Splunk anymore
-6      Call KV Store lookup to get the ``_key`` field of each alert entry to be deleted<br/>
-7      Delete alert entries from the lookup using `Gemini KV Store Tools custom command <https://splunkbase.splunk.com/app/3536/#/details>`_<br/>
+  6      Call KV Store lookup to get the ``_key`` field of each alert entry to be deleted 7      Delete alert entries from the lookup using `Gemini KV Store Tools custom command <https://splunkbase.splunk.com/app/3536/#/details>`_

 Search for active alerts
 ------------------------